nealcaren/fightordie/_sources/Volumes/03/06/servant_in_the_south.md

 If people pay their laborers low wages and cheat them out of even these, they will get cheap labor, whether that labor be black, white or blue.

-If the South or the North wants de­ cent domestic service it must
+If the South or the North wants de­cent domestic service it must

 1. Pay decent wages.
 2. Give shorter hours and more definite duties.